ggjulio/iot_affluences/README.md

 line size with hostname 'affluences': 27 + 7 + 10 + 15 = 59 bytes

 The script run 14 hours per day, so 840 minutes.
-Running a cronjob every minutes will create on average file log of 50 kilobytes.
+Running a cronjob every minutes will create on average a logfile per day of 50 kilobytes.

+with the retention policy of 14 days.
+It adds up to 700KB.

 #### The schedule expression used to run the cronjob
 `*/1 8-22 * * 1-5`